 What is a Disaster Recovery Plan?

 A disaster recovery plan is a document that outlines the steps a company or organization should take in the event of a natural or man-made disaster.
 This plan can include steps for evacuating employees, backups for important data and documents, communication protocols, and recovery strategies.
+Disaster recovery process is used to derive disaster recovery plan.

 It is important to regularly review and update your disaster recovery plan to accurately reflect current practices and procedures.
 In a disaster, having a clear and comprehensive plan in place can greatly reduce stress and confusion, helping the organization recover quickly and efficiently.